Friendly-Snail/team-project_computer-animation/README.md

 ## Team Members
 ### Rawindhya Hettiarachchi
-I provided the initial starter code and README outline, refactored and cleaned up the HTML + JS for consistency, built the UI layout (canvas, file picker) [basically making things prettier ^_^], and added the interactive speed slider to replace the original hard-coded base speed.
-I also switched the background to a lighter sky-blue (to emulate the sky), implemented a per-vertex color gradient on the track, added moving semi-transparent clouds, and extended the cart's shape deformation to include responding to speed.
+- Provided the initial starter code and README outline, refactored and cleaned up the HTML & JS for consistency, built the UI layout (canvas, file picker) and added the interactive speed slider.
+- Switched the background to a lighter sky-blue, implemented a per-vertex color gradient on the track, and added moving semi-transparent clouds.
+- Extended the cart’s shape deformation to include responding to speed.
+- **Improved spline sampling & interpolation**:
+    - Upgraded Catmull–Rom sampling from ~20 to 100 segments per span for much *smoother* curves.
+    - Implemented true sub‐segment interpolation of the cart’s 2D position (rather than “snapping” to each sample) so the car moves in a continuous, fluid motion.
+    - Fixed interpolation of the previous/next points to correctly measure curvature every frame.

 ### Matthew Gatta
 I worked on wring slerp and quatToMatrix code.
 I worked on forces with Preston.
 I also added the Splines and